 Introduction

 Denote is the structure-first design tool for AI-built software.
 Other AI design tools render a screen from a prompt and bury the structural decisions inside the output.
 Denote inverts the order through Object Oriented UX.
-You name the objects, define their relationships and governance rules, and derive the page inventory and layout intent from the model.
+You name the objects, define their relationships and governance rules, derive the screen inventory and composition intent from the model.
 Every layer is a checkpoint.
 Every decision has a reason.
-When you are ready, Claude Code reads your decisions and builds.
+When you're ready, Claude Code reads your decisions and builds.

 The problem Denote addresses

 Other AI design tools are visual first.
-You write a prompt.
-The tool renders a screen.
-The structure is whatever the model invented.
-You have no access to that structural decision until it is already painted into pixels.
-You either accept a black box you did not shape, or you tear the output apart to retrofit your real information architecture, workflows, and hierarchy.
+Write a prompt → tool renders a screen → structure is whatever the model invented.
+You have no access to that structural decision until it's painted into pixels.
+You either accept a black box you didn't shape, or tear the output apart to retrofit your real information architecture, workflows, and hierarchy.

 The faster these tools get at rendering, the further that decision slides out of your control.
-Speed is not the problem.
+Speed isn't the problem.
 Blindness is.

 What Denote does differently

 Denote is structure first.
-You shape the object model, the governance rules, the page inventory, the layout intent before any code or visual is generated.
+You shape the object model, the governance rules, the screen inventory, the composition intent before any code or visual is generated.
 Every layer is a checkpoint.
 Every decision has a reason.
 Nothing is hidden.
 Claude Code generates the visual output at the end, governed by decisions you already made.

 The methodology